rohan-paul/rohan-paul.github.io/_posts/2017-08-22-Passing_Props_between_React_Components.md
2017-08-21-React-Component-Passing-Props-To-Children.md

 To pass them to the child, we define a property on that child component where that data will be passed through.
 In this case, we define a property or "prop" in React-slang called tacos on the <TacosList /> component.
 Next, using the JSX braces syntax for specifying JavaScript code within our markup, we grab our array of tacos from the parent by calling this.tacos.
 Here, we're literraly saying to the <TacosList /> component, "here's a list of tacos, go nuts."

-Realize: our <TacosList /> component could care less about what data it's getting as long as 1.) that data is passed through a prop called tacos and the type of data is an Array.
+Realize: our <TacosList /> component couldn't care less about what data it's getting as long as 1.) that data is passed through a prop called tacos and the type of data is an Array.
 We could just as easily pass it a list of candy and it would work fine.
 If we look at the definition of our <TacosList /> component, we can see how this works.

 Like we'd expect, we're pulling in our array of tacos from the <Parent /> component by calling to this.props.tacos from within our <TacosList /> (or child) component.
 This resolves the first requirement.
 Next, we call .map() on this value to iterate over it, meaning, we expect the value to be an array.